How to Stop Procrastinating and Start Getting Things Done

 - how you will reward yourself when the mission is accomplished.

-Look at your schedule for the day and find a block of time that you can dedicate to what you need to get done.
+Look at your schedule for the day and use a time blocking technique to find time in your day to dedicate to what you need to get done.

 Don’t Let Procrastination Get In the Way of Your Success